ethnh/ethnh/README.md

 # Current Projects:

-### Working on :: Ally : A platform for private and authentic content sharing.
+### Working on :: Ally : A platform for private and authentic content sharing. : Autonomisation.
 ### Working on :: Addressing lack of access to trustworthy government information. : A lack of access to government information by the state.
 Available records are often untrustworthy or incomplete
 ### Working on :: Tackling challenges in the Software Supply Chain
 ### Working on :: Improving Global Integrated Fulfillment